-I. Attendance.
+- I. Attendance.
 You are responsible for coming to your session on time and at the time we have scheduled.
 If you are late, we will end on time and not run over into the next person's session.
 If you miss a session without canceling, or cancel with less than twenty-four hours notice, you must pay for that session at our next regularly scheduled meeting.
 I cannot bill these sessions to your insurance.
-The only exception to this rule about cancellation is if you would endanger yourself by attempting to come, or if you or someone you care form is suddenly ill.
-If you no-show for two sessions in a row and do not respond to my attempts to reschedule, I will assume that you have dropped out of therapy and will make the space available to another individual.
+The only exception to this rule about cancellation is if you would endanger yourself by attempting to come, or if you or someone you care for is suddenly ill.
+If you no-show for two sessions I will assume that you have dropped out of therapy and will make the space available to another individual. - 2.
+Participation.

-2. Participation.
 You are an active participant in your treatment.
 I will rely on you to help me learn what topics are most important and to alert me to meaning and impact of our work.
 This will help me better understand and fit therapy to your needs.
 I want to know how you feel about your treatment, reactions you have to our work together, and to let me know if and when I am off-track or missing a key point.
-Closely collaborating, allows me to address your deepest needs, feelings and concerns, which will ultimately result in more accurate and rewarding treatment.

-3. Payment.
-You are responsible for paying for your session weekly unless we have made other firm arrangements in advance.
-My fee for a session is \$175 for 45 minutes and \$190 for 60 minutes.
-Phone interaction of less than ten minutes is normally free.
-However, if I spend more than 10 minutes per week talking on the phone, reading and responding to emails, or doing other correspondence on your behalf, I will bill you on a prorated basis for that time.
+Closely collaborating allows me to address your deepest needs, feelings, and concerns, which will ultimately result in more accurate and rewarding treatment. - 3.
+Payment.
+You are responsible for paying for your session weekly, unless we have made other prior arrangements.
+My fee for a session 45 minutes or under is \$190.
+My fee for a 50 minute session is \$200.
+(Therapy sessions are typically 50 minutes in length) The charge for a missed appointment is \$100.
+Phone calls under ten minutes are typically free of charge.
+However, if I spend more than 10 minutes per week talking on the phone, reading and responding to emails, or doing other correspondence on your behalf, you will be billed on a prorated basis for that time.

-CENTERED OUNSELING
+INFORMED CONSENT 2

 4. Providing Insurance Information.
-If you to use insurance benefits to pay for your therapy, you are responsible for providing me with necessary information for my billing company to send in your bill.
-You must provide me with your complete insurance identification information, and the complete address of the insurance company.
-If you eventually refuse to pay your debt, I reserve the right to give your name and the amount due to a collection agency and consistent failure to pay your bill could result in termination from treatment.

-Ι\ \\\\\ agree to the above rights and responsibilities and give my voluntary consent to engage in psychotherapy.
-I have had an opportunity to ask questions and have access to brochure regarding client rights and grievances.
-I understand I may withdraw my consent and terminate treatment at any time.
+If you use insurance benefits to pay for providing me with all necessary information for my billing company to subm provide me with your complete insurance identification information and the company.
+If you eventually refuse to pay your debt, I reserve the right to give your collection agency.
+Consistent failure to pay your bill could result in termination to it claims to your insurance.
+You must plete address of the insurance name and the amount due to a Iagree to the above rights and responsible to engage in psychotherapy.
+I have had an opportunity to ask questions and har client rights and grievances.
+I understand I may withdraw my consent and terminate the state of the above rights and responsible to engage in psychotherapy.
+I have had an opportunity to ask questions and har client rights and grievances. ve access to the documents regarding Client/Guardian Signature Date Psychologist Signature Date

-Client/Guardian Signature

-Psychologist Signature

-Date

-Date
+INFORMED CONSENT 3